merbridge/merbridge/deploy/README.md

 If you want to install merbridge locally with Helm:

-> Note that: excute these commands in root dir of merbridge
+> Note that: execute these commands in root dir of merbridge

 ### Install Merbridge on Istio